Lectures & Speeches | MLA Works Cited

 Online Lecture or Speech

-When documenting an online lecture or speech, you will need just one container.
+When documenting an online lecture or speech, your container will be the place where you accessed the material.

 Sometimes the same interview can be found in more than one place.
 See the citation examples below as a reference.
 When formatting your citation, list the source you used to watch the lecture or speech.